Marie Thérèse Louise of Savoy, Princesse de Lamballe: Marriage

-On 31 January 1767, Maria Teresa was married by proxy to Louis Alexandre de Bourbon-Penthièvre.
+On 31 January 1767, Maria Teresa was married by proxy marriage to Louis Alexandre de Bourbon-Penthièvre.
 He was a son of Louis de Bourbon-Toulouse, Duke of Penthièvre and Princess Maria Teresa d'Este, thus making him a grandson of Louis XIV's legitimised son Louis Alexandre de Bourbon.

 The marriage was arranged after it had been suggested by Louis XV as a suitable match as both the bride and the groom were members of the collateral branch of both ruling families, and it was accepted by her family because the King of Sardinia had long wished for an alliance between the House of Savoy and the House of Bourbon.

 The wedding by proxy, followed by a bedding ceremony and a banquet, was held at the Savoyard royal court in Turin and attended by the King of Sardinia and his court.
 On 24 January, the bride crossed the bridge of Beauvoisin between Savoy and France, where she left her Italian entourage and was welcomed by her new French retinue, who escorted her to her groom and father-in-law at the Chateau de Nangis.
 She was introduced to the French royal court at the Palace of Versailles by Maria Fortunata, Countess de La Marche in February, where she made a favourable impression.
 In France, she adopted the French version of her name, Marie Thérèse Louise.

 The marriage was initially described as very happy, as both parties were attracted to each other's beauty; after only a few months, though, Louis Alexandre was unfaithful with two actresses, which reportedly devastated Marie Thérèse.
 She was comforted by her father-in-law, to whom she became close.